How it works

 The Network is controlled and managed by the Land, Environment, Economics and Policy Institute (LEEP) at the University of Exeter's Business School.

-Initial funding and in-kind support for this activity has been provided by sponsors including Severn Trent Water, Southern Water, South West Water, Lloyds Bank and WWF-UK, all of which are interested in working with the farming sector.
+Initial funding and in-kind support for this activity has been provided by sponsors including The Co-Operative Group, Northumbrian Water, Severn Trent Water, South West Water, South East Water and WWF-UK, all of which are interested in working with the farming sector.

 Over time, we hope a range of other organisations from across the UK will offer their support.